5-Minute BBQ Sauce

 - Liquid smoke (optional, for a smokier BBQ sauce)

 Keep in mind that the ingredients are somewhat customizable.
 Don’t have honey?
 Leave it out or substitute a bit more brown sugar.
 Don’t have soy sauce?
-No worries.
+This sauce will taste good without.

 Taste as you go – and make adjustments as necessary.